-The Company is in the process of preparing an amendment to its Hextend IND application to conduct preliminary clinical trials to use HetaCool as a cardio-pulmonary bypass circuit priming solution in low temperature cardio-vascular surgery, as a step to preparing an amended IND application to conduct clinical trials using HetaCool as a solution to replace all of a patient's circulating blood volume during profound hypothermic (carried out at near-freezing temperatures) surgical procedures.
-The experimental protocol for the planned blood replacement clinical trial is being tested on animal subjects at Baylor University Medical Center and Mt.
-Sinai Medical Center.
+The Company is in the process of preparing an amendment to its Hextend IND application to conduct preliminary clinical trials to use HetaCool as a cardio-pulmonary bypass circuit priming solution in low temperature cardio-vascular surgery.
+Those preliminary clinical trials will be a step to preparing an amended IND application to conduct clinical trials using HetaCool as a solution to replace all of a patient's circulating blood volume during profound hypothermic (carried out at near- freezing temperatures) surgical procedures.
+The experimental protocol for the planned blood replacement clinical trial is being tested on animal subjects.
 HetaCool would be introduced into the patient's body during the cooling process.
 Once the patient's body temperature is nearly ice cold, and heart and brain function are temporarily arrested, the surgeon would perform the operation.
 During the surgery, HetaCool may be circulated throughout the body in place of blood, or the circulation may be arrested for a period of time if an interruption of fluid circulation is required.
 Upon completion of the surgery, the patient would be slowly warmed and blood would be transfused.